The Great ‘Bud’ Debate

 IT’S ALL IN THE NAME

-Similarly, a couple of Americans from St. Louis, Missouri; Adolphus Busch and his friend Carl Conrad, after a trip to the region in 1876 decided to develop a "Bohemian-style" lager and the name Budweiser was applied, clearly without much thought.
+Similarly, a couple of Americans from St. Louis, Adolphus Busch and his friend Carl Conrad, made a trip to the region in 1876 and decided to develop a "Bohemian-style" lager and the name Budweiser was applied, clearly without much thought.
 Anheuser–Busch has been involved in a trademark dispute ever since!
 I believe they should capitulate, get taken over by the Czech company and deliver Americans some decent beer!

 David J Whyte